Design and First Tests of the Trapped Electrons Experiment T-REX: Non-neutral Plasma and Electron Trapping

 \section{Non-neutral Plasma and Electron Trapping}

-The study of electron clouds (and electron trapping) lies in the field of non-neutral plasmas, namely plasmas in which there is not an overall charge neutrality and, thus, dominated by one species.
-Such plasmas have been studied since the 1960s~\cite{Davidson1991PhysicsON}.
-Confinement of electrons can be achieved in multiple ways.
-Mainly via magnetic mirror, or via a combination of electric and magnetic fields, see Fig.~\ref{fig:trapping}.
-Concerning the latter, an example is the Penning-Malmberg trap~\cite{Malmberg1,Malmberg2,Malmberg3}.
-It consists of a stack of annular ring-shaped coaxial electrodes placed in a purely axial magnetic field.
-The electrodes are biased at different potentials to create an axially confining electric field.
-Penning-Malmberg traps are commonly used to trap and study elementary particles at very low temperatures.
+The study of electron clouds (and electron trapping) lies within the field of non-neutral plasmas, which are plasmas without overall charge neutrality and dominated by one species.
+These plasmas have been studied since the 1960s~\cite{Davidson1991PhysicsON}.
+Electrons can be confined in various ways, primarily through magnetic mirrors or a combination of electric and magnetic fields, see Fig.~\ref{fig:trapping}.

-A gyrotron's MIG, see an example in Fig.~\ref{fig:MIG}, is similar to a Penning-Malmberg trap: a nearly axial magnetic field and coaxial electrodes biased at high voltages.